Ardhanari/stationery/README.md

 ### Features to be implemented

-Pagination - while it is a functionality that is native to any online shop, the store will probably have only a handful of products available at the same time, as they are handmade and available in very few copies.
+- Pagination - while it is a functionality that is native to any online shop, the store will probably have only a handful of products available at the same time, as they are handmade and available in very few copies.
 Pagination may be implemented in the future update if the number of products increases over ~15 unique products however at that point in time this functionality probably wouldn’t be active anyway, even if implemented
-Discount + user coupons logic - to be implemented in the future.
+- Discount + user coupons logic - to be implemented in the future.
 Products have now one field prepared for storing discount information.
-Better handling of URLs for categories - for now, the categories don’t have a slug and use category name to show the page.
+- Better handling of URLs for categories - for now, the categories don’t have a slug and use category name to show the page.
 It shouldn’t cause problems with most if not all modern browsers, however using slugs could make it even more errorproof
-Instagram feed overview of the hashtags used with the products pictures - this one requires Instagram content (pictures/posts) using #papeire and/or specific hashtag for the product.
+- Instagram feed overview of the hashtags used with the products pictures - this one requires Instagram content (pictures/posts) using #papeire and/or specific hashtag for the product.
 In brief, it’s supposed to gather posts showing the specific product and display them at the bottom of the product page
-Multiple pictures for one product - this will be crucial for bigger handmade products (handbinded journal as opposed to sheet of stickers) and will be coming in the future updates.
+- Multiple pictures for one product - this will be crucial for bigger handmade products (handbinded journal as opposed to sheet of stickers) and will be coming in the future updates.
 The implementation should be straightforward, as it requires only a duplication of the fields in the database and changing the frontend display by binding preview pictures to existing picture container and creating function that will allow going through all of them
-Feedback messages moved to pop-ups instead of usual green or red bar on the top of the content - this one is tricky and I’m still not sure if viable to implement.
+- Feedback messages moved to pop-ups instead of usual green or red bar on the top of the content - this one is tricky and I’m still not sure if viable to implement.
 Current feedback solution is traditional and users are used to it and uderstand the messages clearly.
 However moving some of the feedback to a modal or pop-up (for example when adding an item to the cart) could prove useful, as it is an element used by many online stores.

 ### Features that didn’t make it to the final cut (not implemented nor planned)

-is_digital - while initially was a part of the Product model and it would specify if the product is eligible to digital download after the purchase, during the development I realised that there will probably no downloadable products in any near future.
-The field was removed from product table and won’t return in future updates stripe pre-built checkout page - could be an option to ensure users they are using a dedicated and secure element to handle their orders, however, the distinct look and incompatibility with current address and order way of storing data makes it not a priority for now. all other elements at the last card of the [[ Trello page ]]
+- is_digital - while initially was a part of the Product model and it would specify if the product is eligible to digital download after the purchase, during the development I realised that there will probably no downloadable products in any near future.
+The field was removed from product table and won’t return in future updates
+- stripe pre-built checkout page - could be an option to ensure users they are using a dedicated and secure element to handle their orders, however, the distinct look and incompatibility with current address and order way of storing data makes it not a priority for now.
+- all other elements at the last card of the [Trello page](https://trello.com/b/xSgyQgU2/milestone-project-4)

 ## Information architecture

 Detailed database schema can be found at [[ ]]

-## Bugs found in dev
+## Issues found in dev

 < any bugs? >

 ## Technologies used

-Gitpod - IDE used for developing this project from scratch Django - python web framework
+- Gitpod - IDE used for developing this project from scratch
+- Django - python web framework
-Stripe - payment platform handling all validation and secure payments via credit card Travis for continuous integration
+- Stripe - payment platform handling all validation and secure payments via credit card
+- Travis for continuous integration
-AWS S3 Bucket to store static files and Boto3 for creation and management of AWS S3 Boto3
+- AWS S3 Bucket to store static files and Boto3 for creation and management of AWS S3
+- Boto3
-[[ Coverage for coverage of python unittests / planned ]] Heroku
+[[ Coverage for coverage of python unittests / planned ]]
+- Heroku
 'django_countries',
 'django_forms_bootstrap',
 'star_ratings',
-Gunicorn - WSGI HTTP Server for UNIX for deployment to heroku Pillow - python imagining library to handle media upload Psycopg2 - PostgreSQL database adapter for Python
+- Gunicorn - WSGI HTTP Server for UNIX for deployment to heroku
+- Pillow - python imagining library to handle media upload
+- Psycopg2 - PostgreSQL database adapter for Python
-PIP - installation tool
+- PIP - installation tool
-Git - version control and GitHUb to store and share the project code
+- Git - version control and GitHUb to store and share the project code

 ## Databases
-SQlite3 for development database (provided by django) PostgresSQL for production database (provided by heroku)
+- SQlite3 for development database (provided by django)
+- PostgresSQL for production database (provided by heroku)

 ## Libraries
-Bootstrap to ensure responsiveness of the layout and for basic elements styling JQuery, scarcely, to simplify DOM manipulation, as a part of Bootstrap implementation Font Awesome to provide icons for Papeire
+- Bootstrap to ensure responsiveness of the layout and for basic elements styling
+- JQuery, scarcely, to simplify DOM manipulation, as a part of Bootstrap implementation
+- Font Awesome to provide icons for Papeire
-Google FOnts to host and provide layout fonts
+- Google Fonts to host and provide layout fonts

 This project was built using HTML, CSS, Javascript and Python.

 ## Testing manual